 Arctic: Sea-Ice Thickness/Volume

-Current Arctic sea ice thickness (interpolated and smoothed field) derived from ICESat-2 (L4 Monthly Gridded Sea Ice Thickness, Version 2; Petty et al. 2022) and its difference compared to the previous year.
+Current Arctic sea ice thickness (interpolated and smoothed field) derived from ICESat-2 (L4 Monthly Gridded Sea Ice Thickness, Version 3; Petty et al. 2023) and its difference compared to the previous year.
 This graphic will only be updated during winter months (September-April), which is when satellite estimates of sea ice thickness are available.
-Updated for April 2022.
+Updated for April 2023.
+Graphic produced on 1/11/2024.

-Mean Arctic sea-ice thickness for each month from January 2011 to April 2022 from CryoSat-2 (ESA CCI Climate Data Record (CDRv2), ESA CCI Interim Climate Data Record (ICDRv2)).
+Mean Arctic sea-ice thickness for each month from January 2011 to December 2023 from CryoSat-2 (ESA CCI Climate Data Record (CDRv2), ESA CCI Interim Climate Data Record (ICDRv2)).
 Satellite-derived observations of sea-ice thickness are not available during the melt season.
-Figure updated July 2022.
+Figure itself was updated February 2024.

 My visualizations: